 The Magician’s Elephant is a beautiful story with multiple characters who experience pain, and there are beautiful endings for each one.

 It's winter as I write this, and in The Magician's Elephant snow represents hope and change - something good on the way.
 The winter season seems like a fitting time to settle in with a nice hot beverage, get cozy, put your feet up, and read this book...

 ...if you could use a story with a happy ending.

 (Pick up your copy of The Magician's Elephant by Kate DiCamillo here or here.)

-Disclosure: If you purchase from links in this post, I may receive some kind of affiliate commission (at no additional cost to you).
-I will only promote products that I personally use or can recommend without hesitation.
+Disclosure: This post contains affiliate links, which means that if you make a purchase from links in this post, I may receive some kind of affiliate commission at no extra cost to you.
 Thank you for your support in this way!